 I mean… come on.
 This is adorable.
 If you haven’t been living under a rock for the past three years, then you’re already familiar with this legendary Stranger Things hero.
 Hopper is arguably the best character on the show, so it only makes sense that your little guy should be the best-looking baby on the block.
-You’ll need some jeans, a brown belt, a tacky pink and teal button down, and some brown non-toxic markers (for the mustache, of course).
-If there are any alien-like creatures lurking around the neighborhood this Halloween, baby Hopper will find them.
+You’ll need some jeans, a brown belt, a tacky pink and teal button-down, and some brown non-toxic markers (for the mustache, of course), or an adhesive mustache.
+If any alien-like creatures are lurking around the neighborhood this Halloween, baby Hopper will find them.
 Happy hunting!

 Sushi Shrimp Roll

 The parents and grandparents will love it, the kids won’t get it, and your baby will have no idea what’s going on.
 But then again, do they ever?
 Here’s baby Popeye.
 He’s fierce, he’s loyal, and he always eats his spinach.
-Here’s what you need: jeans, a black polo, a strip of red fabric (for the collar), a white sailor’s hat (you can make one of these fairly easily with a few sheets of white fabric), and an old coke can covered up with an “I Love Spinach” decal– you can get creative with this one.
+Here’s what you need: jeans, a black polo, a strip of red fabric (for the collar), a white sailor’s hat (or you can make one of these fairly easily with a few sheets of white fabric), and an old coke can covered up with an “I Love Spinach” decal, or spinach koozie— you can get creative with this one.
 For the final touch, draw some anchor tattoos on the forearms using some non-toxic markers.
 Look out, baby Bluto!

 Who doesn’t love a little extra butter?
 This might be our tastiest and easiest costume yet.
-Just provide an adorable baby and the yellow bodysuit will do the rest.
-You can be the popcorn, the crab, or just about anything else (what doesn’t go good with butter?) and you’ll be the witty costume combo that everyone is talking about.
+Just provide an adorable baby, and the yellow bodysuit will do the rest.
+You can be the popcorn, the crab, Regina George, or just about anything else (what doesn’t go good with butter?), and you’ll be the witty costume combo that everyone is talking about.
 I’d even suggest handing out sticks of butter to match the vibe, but that would be a horrible idea.
 Don’t hand out butter.
 Stick with candy.

-“TINA… Eat. the.
+“TINA… Eat.
+The.
 FOOD!!!”
-If you bump into any trick-or-treaters who don’t get this reference, definitely don’t take their candy.
-Don’t do anything with them at all.
-You either hate or love the movie (there’s no in-between) but baby Napoleon Dynamite is always a safe bet.
-It might take you a while to find some baby aviator frames, but everything else is pretty simple.
-You’ll need a blonde wig or cap, grey pants, baby high tops (but any shoes work) and a white shirt that you can paint on.
+You either hate or love the movie (there’s no in-between), but baby Napoleon Dynamite is always a safe bet.
+You’ll need baby aviator frames a blonde wig or cap, grey pants, baby high tops (but any shoe works), and a “Vote For Pedro” shirt or a white shirt to paint on.
 If you’ve got the resources, a stuffed llama is a great addition.
 Just make sure it gets its dinner.

 Why?
 Because… pineapples.
 They’re tangy, they’re trendy, and the only thing that could make them better would be turning one into a costume for your baby to wear this Halloween.
-The supplies are easy: you’ll need a yellow onesie, a yellow cap, one brown marker and some sheets of green felt for the crown.
+The supplies are easy: you’ll need a yellow onesie, a yellow cap, one brown marker, and some sheets of green felt for the crown.
 Mess around with it however you want… just remember to have fun!
-There’s endless costume combinations with this one, too.
+There are endless costume combinations with this one, too.
 Mom, dad, you can get creative.
-Turn this years Halloween into a tropical paradise!
+Turn this year’s Halloween into a tropical paradise!

 La Croix Can

 Shield your eyes!
 There’s a streaking baby on the loose!
 Honestly, this costume is genius.
 There’s nothing more normal than a naked baby, so why not make it ironic?
 Just tape some cardboard squares covered in multi-colored construction paper pixels onto your baby’s diaper, and the only other thing you need are some shoes (you can throw on a for good measure if you’ve got one).
 It’s hard enough to get your little ones into those pesky costumes anyways, right?
-The answer is simple… let them be Open link in a new tab.
+The answer is simple… let them be.

 More DIY Baby Halloween Costumes: